Network Manager⚓️

 - Signature:

-public static void SendMessage(byte msgId, NetworkPeer peer, DataBuffer buffer = null, Target target = Target.Auto, DeliveryMode deliveryMode = DeliveryMode.ReliableOrdered, int groupId = 0, DataCache dataCache = default, byte sequenceChannel = 0)
+public static void SendMessage(byte msgId, NetworkPeer peer, SyncOptions options)public static void SendMessage(byte msgId, NetworkPeer peer, DataBuffer buffer = null, Target target = Target.Auto, DeliveryMode deliveryMode = DeliveryMode.ReliableOrdered, int groupId = 0, DataCache dataCache = default, byte sequenceChannel = 0)

 Description

-method provides multiple overloads to send a message through the network with flexible settings for various parameters.
+The SendMessage method provides multiple overloads to send a message through the network with flexible settings for various parameters.
 The method allows specifying the message ID, target peer, and delivery options like delivery mode, group ID, and sequence channel.
 This enables fine-grained control over how messages are delivered, such as targeting specific peers, ensuring message ordering, and managing data cache.
-SendMessage
+SendMessage is typically used to send data from the server to clients or between clients.

 Parameters

-Parameter | Type | Description |
+| Parameter | Type | Description |

 msgId |